 “We tested thyroid, adrenal, and gonadal hormones; IGF-1; and prolactin and found hypotestosteronemia, with an early- morning total testosterone concentration of 240 ng/dL, followed 1 month later by a level of 210 ng/dL (250–800 ng/dL reference range at the Cincinnati Veterans Affairs Medical Center).
 The circulating luteinizing hormone measure was 0.8 mIU/mL (reference range 1.3–8.6 mIU/mL), consistent with central hypogonadism.
 This patient also had erectile dysfunction…

 The patient, who weighed more than 200 lbs, was started on testosterone gel, 1.62%, at a dosage of 60.75 mg/day.
 Within weeks of treatment initiation, he reported improved sleep, energy levels, sexual function, concentration, strength, and endurance.
 Importantly, his irritability and explosiveness were ameliorated and replaced with a sense of increased “calm” and tolerance for others.
 He even began going to the grocery store during peak hours, which he had previously avoided doing until after 1:00 a.m.
 These improvements have persisted for more than 1 year with continued testosterone supplementation, which maintains his circulating total testosterone concentrations near the middle of the reference range.”
 Reference, Reference

-As a special thank you for your service, we offer discounts to firefighters, police, EMS, active or retired military and immediate family of those fallen in the line of duty.
-We give you savings on our services both online and in clinic.
+As a special thank you for your service, we offer discounts to firefighters, police, EMS, active or retired military, and immediate family of those fallen in the line of duty.
+We give you savings on our services both online and in the clinic.